 - Word uses unique, proprietary styles and formatting; therefore, the styles and formatting of the Word document (for example, lists, bullets, and fonts) are not necessarily preserved in Document View.
 However, the text is always imported, so there is no data loss. - You cannot import the changes you make in Document View back into the original Word document.
 Roundtripping between Dimensions RM and Word is not supported. - Documents in Document View are not the same as the Word documents from which they were imported.
 Dimensions RM does not store the Word document; it parses the data into classes (requirements and so on) so the data is available to the entire project. - Users can optionally import directly using RM Browser, without having to first design an import template.
 Please see the Dimensions RM Browser User's Guide for more on importing using the RM Browser client.

-For more information about RM Import, see the "RM Import" chapter of the Serena Dimensions RM Windows Clients User's Guide.
+For more information about RM Import, see the chapter "RM Import" on page 207.
 For more information about Document View, see the Serena Dimensions RM Browser User's Guide.

 Note the following: